ISCAS007/torchseg/motion_stn.md

 | attention_type | s,c,sc,cs | s for spatial attention, c for channel attention, sc for spatial + channel attention and cs for channel + spatial attention |

 ## input format
+- the aux input format, main input will always in.